joneubank/adventofcode/README.md

 **P1**: pattern to match was 5 leading 0's : "00000"

 **P1**: pattern to match was 6 leading 0's : "000000"

+### Day 5:
+Regex Puzzles, find number of the inputs that match the rules.
+With multiple rules, test each independently for each input and only add to count if each test passes.

+**P1**: 3 vowels, a double letter, exclude strings **P2**: Repeated double letter, pattern with "aba"

+### Day 6:
+*Switching to JS for next few problems to practice different scripting language.
+Scripts running on nodeJS.*

+Matrix of values updated based on list of instructions that must be parsed.
+Parse each instruction and modify matrix appropriately then find sum in the matrix.

+**P1**: Turn on and off or toggle "lights"
+**P2**: Each light has a brightness value that goes up (+1, or +2) or down (-1, never less than 0)